jimhigson/oboe.js/writing/main/6_Conclusion.md

 Status as a micro-library
 -------------------------

 The file `oboe-browser.min.js` is the minified, built version of Oboe ready to be sent to web browsers and can be found in the project's `dist` directory.
 The size fluctuates as commits are made but after gzip it comes to about 4800 bytes; close to but comfortably under the 5120 limit.
 At roughly the size as a small image the download footprint of Oboe should not discourage adoption.

 potential future work
 ---------------------

 Although the project already delivers improvements to the programming model for REST clients, the most obvious expansion would be to create a matching server-side component that makes it intuitive to write JSON in a streaming way.
 So far writing out streaming JSON has required the resource be written out using programmer-assembled strings but this would be error prone and scale badly as messages become more complex.

 There is nothing about Oboe which precludes working with other tree-shaped format.
 If there is demand, An XML/XPATH version seems like an obvious expansion.
-Plug-ins for formats.
+This could be implemented by allowing resource formats to be added using plugins which would could be used by programmers to create a progressive interpretation of any resource type.
+A plug-in would require a SAX-like parser for the format a compiler for some kind of pattern matching language.

 Oboe stores all items that are parsed from the JSON it receives, resulting in a memory use which is as high as a DOM parser.
 These are